aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ##### Monitoring EC2 client instance configuration

+After the CloudHSM cluster and initial HSM are created via the Step Function state machine, the other long duration task is the configuration of the EC2 client instance.

+Upon either successful execution of the first boot automation or an error, a notification will be sent to CloudFormation indicating the result of configuring the EC2 client instance.
+This notification will enable CloudFormation to complete configuration of the EC2 client instance resource.

-You have several options for monitoring the progress of EC2 client instance configuration.
+You have several options for monitoring the progress of EC2 client instance configuration:

 **CloudWatch Logs**

 Access the CloudWatch console and select the `cloudhsm` log group.
+The name of the log group is based on the value of the `pSystem` CloudFormation template parameter.

-Select the `cfn-init.log` log stream to monitor the progress of the first boot automation.
+In the proper log group, select the `cfn-init.log` log stream to monitor the progress of the first boot automation.
 Review the content of the [`AWS::CloudFormation::Init`](cloudhsm.yaml) section in the CloudFormation template for the sequence of scripts that are executed.

 **AWS Systems Manager Session Manager**